 Note: TRACS automatically assigns a distinct IPAC bill number for all transactions.

-Treasury checks that are 12 months old and not negotiated are automatically canceled during the 14th month and the proceeds returned to the DO for credit to the appropriation or fund account initially charged.
+Treasury checks over 12 months old and not negotiated are automatically canceled during the 14th month and the proceeds returned to the DO for credit to the appropriation or fund account initially charged.
 TRACS transfers Limited Payability Cancellation Credits to the DO's ALCs through IPAC.

 DOs return the proceeds from canceled checks to the account from which the check was originally issued.
 DOs with annual, multi-year, and no-year appropriation accounts treat the canceled check as an account payable.
 If the DO determines that the liability is not valid, the funds are available for obligation if the account has not expired.